Hubert Fountain is a Grade II* listed building in the Ashford local planning authority area, England. First listed on 4 June 1976. Fountain.

 Description

-Fountain of c 1862 in the Ecole des Beaux Arts style, cast in France by the foundry of M. Barbezat and Co. at the Val d'Osne and exhibited at the International Exhibition (or Great London Exposition) of 1862 as the Hubert Fountain.
-It was installed in Victoria Park in July 1912 and the outer pool walls are of that date.
+The Hubert Fountain is a monumental fountain dating from around 1862, designed in the Ecole des Beaux Arts style.
+It was cast in France by the foundry of M. Barbezat and Co. at the Val d'Osne and was exhibited at the International Exhibition, also known as the Great London Exposition, in 1862.
+The fountain was installed in Victoria Park in July 1912, with the outer pool walls constructed at that time.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.